nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `untag INDEX t/TAG`

-* Removes the tag from the client at the specific `INDEX`.
+* Removes the tag from the client at the specific `INDEX`
 * Only one tag can be removed at once
 * If the tag is not found, a warining will be displayed